You probably won’t be buying a Mac Pro this year

 Business is what these machines are all about.

-We know they will be assembled in the U.S., and while the final shipping price of these machines may increase as the burden of additional taxes are passed on to customers, Apple will keep costs manageable through production line automation.
+We know they will be assembled in the U.S., and while the final shipping price of these machines may rise as the burden of additional taxes is passed on to customers, Apple will work to keep costs manageable through production line automation.

 That’s business sense.

-Apple has promised to ship the Mac Pro in fall, which has led to some speculation of an Apple special event.
-No such event has been announced, fall is here and the next big dates on the Apple calendar are the launch of Apple TV+ on November 1 and its financial call on October 30.
+The company has promised to ship the Mac Pro this fall, which has led to some speculation of an Apple special event.
+No such event has yet been announced, fall is here and the next big dates on the Apple calendar are the launch of Apple TV+ on Nov.
+1 and its financial call on October 30.

-(The company typically goes relatively quiet before earnings announcements, particularly its year earnings.
-It has generated $196.1 billion in revenue so far in FY 2019 -- all eyes will be on Q4).
+(The company typically goes relatively quiet before earnings announcements, particularly its annual earnings.
+It has generated $196.1 billion in revenue so far in FY 2019, so all eyes will be on Q4).

 It isn’t unusual for the company to make new hardware available just before it makes a big announcement.
 I’ve kind of lost track of the number of new Macs that get introduced just before an iPhone launch, keynote or fiscal call.